Bible103

 In New Testament Greek, the same word (hilasterion) is also used for the lid (Hebrews 9:5) and for the results.
 In English this is often represented by the word “propitiation,” which means “to appease wrath.”
 1 John 2:2 says: He is the propitiation for our sins, and not for ours only but also for the sins of the whole world.
 ESV.

-Other translators have tried to translate that word through entire phrases:
+Other translators have tried to translate that word through entire phrases, for example:

 He himself is the sacrifice that atones for our sins—and not only our sins but the sins of all the world.
 NLT